Treating Pilonidal Cyst Disease with the Best Surgery Option

 Despite the apparent simplicity of the disease process, pilonidal disease often frustrates both patients and their surgeons because the disease often comes back after conventional surgical procedures.
 Most surgeons try and avoid operating on patients with pilonidal disease, as typical surgical outcomes are dismal and result in recurrent disease that is more complex than the original problem.

-The most commonly performed procedures for pilonidal disease, which I will term conventional surgery, involve a wide excision of the affected area of skin and underlying fatty tissue, and:
+The most commonly performed procedures for pilonidal disease, which I will term conventional surgery, involve a wide excision of the affected area of skin and underlying fatty tissue and:

 What prevents healing with conventional surgery?

 Pilonidal disease can respond to conventional surgery but often the remaining deep valley/cleft doesn’t allow enough air circulation for proper wound healing.
-The deep valley also stays moist, which encourages bacterial growth and additional skin damage.
+The deep valley also stays moist, encouraging bacterial growth and additional skin damage.
 Because the cleft is still deep, the basic problem of trapping hair and debris in the pores of the cleft is still not corrected and pilonidal disease can happen again.
-Additionally, many surgeons place the incision in the midline or have it cross the midline leading to a recurrence or non-healing wound.
+Additionally, many surgeons place the incision in the midline or have it cross the midline, leading to a recurrence or non-healing wound.

 Liz’s Story: A patient testimonial